antonioalberti/AIPyCraft/Readme.md

     - Delete solution references from the program while preserving files.
     - List existing project folders containing `model.txt`.
 - **AI-Powered Development:**
-    - Generate code components using AI based on user requirements.
+    - Generate code components using an AI ensemble (OpenAI GPT-4o and Anthropic Claude 3.5 Sonnet for initial generation, Google Gemini 1.5 Pro for evaluation) based on user requirements.
-    - Correct and improve entire solutions using AI.
+    - Correct and improve entire solutions using the AI ensemble.
-    - Apply alternative AI-driven correction strategies.
+    - Apply alternative AI-driven correction strategies (using the ensemble).
     - Correct individual components using AI (`component_corrector.py`).
     - Add new features to solutions using AI.
 - **Code Execution & Handling:**